-While Soviet occupiers required Latvians to learn and use Russian for all public communication, Latvian schooling was primarily conducted in Latvian (see p.
-3 of Learning and Knowledge).
+While Soviet occupiers required Latvians to learn and use Russian for all public communication, Latvian schooling was primarily conducted in Latvian (see Learning and Knowledge).
 Latvians' private communications also were accomplished in their native Latvian.
-By contrast, few Russians learned Latvian since their schooling was predominantly in Russian (see p.
-3 of Learning and Knowledge).
+By contrast, few Russians learned Latvian since their schooling was predominantly in Russian (see Learning and Knowledge).
 Due to this historical trend, language issues occasionally cause tensions between Latvian and Russian speakers today.

 While many people still use Russian in business and everyday life, it is no longer Latvia's dominant language.
-In 2012, Latvian voters disapproved a proposal to make Russian an official second language (see p.
-17 of History and Myth).
+In 2012, Latvian voters disapproved a proposal to make Russian an official second language (see History and Myth).
 Some policies to promote the use of Latvian have caused Russian use to decline.
-For example, public signs no longer include Russian or "Gypsies" - see p.
-12 of Political and Social Relations), among others.
+For example, public signs no longer include Russian.